Everything You Need To Know About Digital Save The Dates

 They're more eco-friendly: Digital save the dates are much friendlier on the environment, helping you towards a greener wedding.

-They're trackable: By using an online platform like Say I do, you can track your digital save the dates.
+They're trackable: With Say I do, you can track your digital save the dates.
 There's no need to stress about whether your cards have been lost in the mail; you'll have peace of mind knowing that they have reached their intended recipient.

 How to send digital save the dates?